Planning Train Journeys in Belgium Using Natural Language

 Finding nearby customers

-As with every client visit, it could be interesting to visit some clients in the neighborhood.
+As with every client visit, it might be interesting to visit some clients in the neighborhood.
 Let's check on that.
 Here we use the combined knowledge of the AI, enriched with information from the CRM.

 Unfortunately there are no other customer locations in Ghent, so that search stops here.
 You could ask the LLM to check on next trains, taking it further if you'd like.